jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/multiple-credentials-begone/index.md

 definitely coming apart, that desk is breaking, maybe not immediately but definitely at sometime.
 The same with SAML you can’t have any screws left over when you configure the service.

+At `Fluid Attacks`,
+we review our clients' [source codes](../../solutions/secure-code-review/) to make sure that their authentication mechanisms are not open to attacks.

 ## References